theskyblockman/life-chest/README.md

 - Chaining file players with a ``PageView``
 - File renaming
 - Lazy loading
+- Export files/vaults to their original file or to a new file format (.lcef or Life Chest Encrypted File)

 ## WIP

 - Video playing
 - Audio playing

-## TODO

-- Export files/vaults to their original file or to a new file format (.lcef or Life Chest Encrypted File)

-**NOTE: I wasn't aware of the requirement of a SyncFusion license for the PDF reader, I am currently in the process of acquiring one.**
+**NOTE: I wasn't aware of the requirement of a SyncFusion license for the PDF reader, I am currently in the process of acquiring one.
+For the time boing their library is still in the codebase, if it needs to be removed, please contact me at theskyblockman@skiff.com**

 :copyright: Haroun El Omri, 2023